 2. Seborrheic Dermatitis

 Seborrheic dermatitis affects the seborrheic areas of the body that produce more oil, including the face, chest, and scalp (2) , (4).
 It is similar to dandruff but has a few differences.
 Dandruff only affects the scalp, whereas SD affects other parts of the body too.
-SD is commonly characterized by flaking, inflammation, and pruritus.
+SD is commonly characterized by flaking, scalp acne and inflammation, and pruritus.
 It is predominantly noticed during three age periods the first three months after birth (may appear as cradle cap), puberty, and in adulthood between the ages of 40 and 60 years.
 It is also considered a type of eczema.

 One of the main causes is the overproduction of sebum.